Environment setup

 Also in this file is a “scripts” object, which contains user-defined scripts for this project.
 We have provided one called “build” that starts our webpack development server to serve our application.
 Once started the server will stay running and reload our frontend as we make changes in our source code via Hot Module Replacement.

-Copying the HOOPS Web Viewer JS and Typescript files
+Copying the HOOPS Web Viewer JS files

 In order to begin working with one of the tutorials, you need to copy over JavaScript libraries that represent the HOOPS Web Viewer component, along with some Typescript definition files.